Street parties and play streets

-We do not charge for assisting local resident-organised street parties.
-We only charge if there is a commercial or business element to the event, the cost of this is currently £320.
+We do not charge for assisting street parties organised by local residents.
+We only charge if there is a commercial or business element to the event.
+The cost is £347.

 We will advise you through the steps you need to take but you will need to:

-- carry out consultation with all residents in the street using the Petition to Allow Road Closure (PDF 21KB)
+- Carry out consultation with all residents in the street using the Petition to Allow Road Closure (PDF 105KB)

-Some roads in the city are not able to be closed as doing so can cause problems with rerouting traffic or emergency access.
-If a road closure is not possible for these reasons we recommend looking at using an alternative local road.
+Some roads in the city are not able to be closed.
+This could be because of problems with re-routing traffic or emergency access.
+If a road closure is not possible we recommend looking at using an alternative local road.

 We need to coordinate road closures across the city, so we need to have all the applications in before we can let you know about each individual request.

-To help you hold a successful play street we have put together a Brighton & Hove play street application form (PDF 306KB).
+To help you hold a successful play street we have put together a Brighton & Hove play street application form (PDF 294KB).